cedadev/access-stats/README.md

-# download-stats
+# access-stats
-Download stats service to interact with ElasticSearch backend and show download statistics
+Web app to interact with Elasticsearch backend and serve access statistics